 |How to Protect Your Horse from Flies |

-You can help your horse avoid the annoying effects of flies by using a combination of these items of horse clothing and topical treatments.
+You can help your horse avoid the annoying effects of flies by using a combination of these items of horse clothing and topical treatments like horse fly repellent.
 For effective methods of reducing the fly population on your farm, refer to How to Control Flies on the Farm.

 - Fly sheets have an open weave mesh to keep bugs off a horse's body.
-Some models of fly sheet are impregnated with insect repellant for added protection.
+Some models of fly sheet are impregnated with horse fly repellent for added protection.

 - Fly masks, sometimes called fly bonnets, are made of see-through mesh.
 They keep flies, which can be attracted to eye secretions, from landing in horses' eyes and causing infections.
 Fly masks come in a variety of styles, including those that cover the ears and that extend to the end of the nose.
 Some fly mask models are designed of very fine, lightweight mesh for use over bridles during riding, and others are made of sturdier mesh to stand up to the rigors of turnout and horseplay.